Caged singers and fighters: crickets and locusts in China

 - The "mixed" who combine courage and strategy, they are impulsive and patient.
-It is in this category that the dazhangjun (great marshals), several times winners.
+It is in this category that the dazhangjun (grand marshals), several times winners.
 They bring fortune and honors to their owner.
-One of these insects was sold for 12 000 US $ in 1999.
-It is said that at their death they can be buried in a tiny silver coffin.
-In the absence of such pomp, they are given a grave burial because it is believed that the following year, we will be able to capture good fighters at this place.
+One of these insects was sold for US $ 12 in 000.
+It is said that when they die they can be buried in a tiny silver coffin.
+In the absence of such splendor, they are granted a marked burial because the belief is that the following year, we will be able to capture good fighters there.

 The methods of capture are numerous and different according to the regions.
 In the North, we wait for the night and we place a candle at the entrance of the burrows, in the South we use a small brazier.
 Some hunters do not hesitate to drown the burrows.
 Children continue to use the traditional straw that they shake in the hole.
 The cricket intrigued, goes back to the surface and is captured.
 In the country the farmers reserve a special chamber where the temperature is relatively constant and the insects are placed in individual pots with lid.

 The manufacturer prints his mark, sometimes the name of the owner can also be printed on it, and an unglaciated space can be named after the cricket written in Indian ink.
 In Jingdezhen, pots with blue and white decor from the Ming period have been found.
-Inside these pots we place a small tunnel (Guolong) curved ceramic that will serve as a bridal chamber or rest and Lilliputian dishes for food and water.
-Some boxes are used for transportation: smaller, they have an elongated and rounded or diamond shape and the lid is pierced with holes.
+Inside these pots we place a small tunnel (Guolong) curved ceramic which will serve as a bridal or resting chamber and Lilliputian dishes for food and water.
+Some boxes are used for transport: smaller, they have an elongated and rounded or diamond shape and the lid is pierced with holes.